Patrick J. Sims, Deputy Vice Chancellor for Diversity and Inclusion & Chief Diversity Officer

 Patrick J. Sims has served as UW–Madison’s Chief Diversity Officer since 2013, first on an interim basis and then permanently since May 2015 when he was named Vice Provost for Diversity & Climate.
 He was named Deputy Vice Chancellor for Diversity and Inclusion and Elzie Higginbottom Vice Provost in October 2018.

-In addition to oversight for institution-wide diversity, Sims leads the Division of Diversity, Equity & Educational Achievement, which oversees the university’s major diversity scholarship and service programs.
-These programs, like the Chancellor’s Scholarship Program which has been part of the university since 1984, represent the university’s historic and innovative initiatives to recruit, retain and graduate a diverse student body.
+In addition to oversight for institution-wide diversity, Sims leads the Division of Diversity, Equity & Educational Achievement, which administers the university’s major diversity scholarship and service programs.
+These programs, like the Chancellor’s Scholarship which has been part of the university since 1984, represent the university’s historic and innovative initiatives to recruit, retain and graduate a diverse student body.
 His teams are responsible for guiding and supporting the work of the Chief Diversity Officer on matters related to diversity of students, staff, faculty, as well as classroom, workplace, and general campus climate.

 Sims joined the UW–Madison faculty in 2004 as a professor in the Department of Theatre & Drama.
 He developed the Theatre for Cultural and Social Awareness (TCSA) interactive training model that dramatizes sensitive subject matters for universities, corporations and non-profit organizations.
 Sims is a founding member and artistic director of the Human Experience Theatre (HET) at UW-Milwaukee, has served as summer faculty at the School for Asia–Karuizawa in Japan and as faculty director of UW–Madison’s “The Studio” Creative Arts and Design residential learning community.